Skip to content Skip to sidebar Skip to footer

 How to Set Up Local Yum Repository Centos 7

-Anyone who operates many Linux servers in their environment is also faced with the problem of system updates from time to time.
+How to Set Up Local Yum Repository Centos 7 - Anyone who operates many Linux servers in their environment is also faced with the problem of system updates from time to time.
 Now everyone can carry out the updates during the night, but this does not avoid the problem of traffic on their Internet line.

 Similar to WSUS at Microsoft, Linux offers the option of running its own repo server.
-Updates, addons or extras are automatically downloaded at the selected time and stored locally on the server.
+Updates, addons, or extras are automatically downloaded at the selected time and stored locally on the server.
 The admin is responsible for the distribution or polling interval of the updates.

 Preparation